MicrosoftDocs/architecture-center/docs/example-scenario/aks-firewall/aks-firewall-content.md

 ### Use Azure Firewall in front of an internal Standard Load Balancer

-In this scenario, an ASP.NET Core application is hosted as a service by an AKS cluster and fronted by an [NGINX ingress controller](https://kubernetes.github.io/ingress-nginx).
-The [NGINX ingress controller](https://kubernetes.github.io/ingress-nginx) is exposed via an internal load balancer with a private  IP address in the spoke virtual network that hosts the AKS cluster.
+In the [sample](https://github.com/Azure-Samples/private-aks-cluster-terraform-devops) corresponding to this article, an ASP.NET Core application is hosted as a service by an AKS cluster and fronted by an [NGINX ingress controller](https://kubernetes.github.io/ingress-nginx).
+The [NGINX ingress controller](https://kubernetes.github.io/ingress-nginx) is exposed via an internal load balancer that has a private IP address in the spoke virtual network that hosts the AKS cluster.
 For more information, see [Create an ingress controller to an internal virtual network in AKS](/azure/aks/ingress-internal-ip).
 When you deploy an NGINX ingress controller, or more generally a `LoadBalancer` or `ClusterIP` service, with the `service.beta.kubernetes.io/azure-load-balancer-internal: "true"` annotation in the metadata section, an internal standard load balancer called `kubernetes-internal` is created under the node resource group.
 For more information, see [Use an internal load balancer with AKS](/azure/aks/internal-lb).
 As shown in the following diagram, the test web application is exposed by the Azure firewall via a dedicated Azure public IP.

 ![Diagram that shows Azure Firewall in front of an internal Standard Load Balancer.](media/firewall-internal-load-balancer.png)

+*Download a [Visio file](https://arch-center.azureedge.net/internal-load-balancer.vsdx) of this architecture.*

 Here's the message flow: